-Prices depend on a number of factors like supply, demand, absorption rate and other housing market conditions.
-These can vary greatly from city to city, and from one neighbourhood to the next.
-Rather than season, the number of days on market is the biggest indicator of your negotiating power as well as months of inventory (link to definition).
-If the home was recently listed, the seller will have had less time to test the market and gauge buyers’ response to the price, and will be less likely to negotiate.
+Prices depend on a number of factors like supply, demand, absorption rate, and other housing market conditions.
+These can vary greatly from city to city, and from one neighborhood to the next.
+Rather than a season, the number of days on market is the biggest indicator of your negotiating power as well as months of inventory (link to definition).
+If the home was recently listed, the seller will have had less time to test the market and gauge buyers’ response to the price and will be less likely to negotiate.

 The best time is always “now”